 Kingswood School provides an extensive range of excellent co-curricular activities.
 There are over 100 activities each term.
-The provision for sport, music and drama is outstanding and many pupils participate in the Duke of Edinburgh Award Scheme and outdoor pursuits.
+The provision for sport, music and drama is outstanding and many pupils participate in The Duke of Edinburgh Award and outdoor pursuits.
 The School also hosts the annual Bath Schools Model United Nations conference.

 All students are encouraged to participate in a wide a range of co-curricular activities to discover new talents, improve existing skills, work as part of a team and find activities and hobbies that they enjoy which will take them past school and often become lifelong interests.
 In addition, academic societies, departmental trips and activities that complement the curriculum help students demonstrate a passion for their subjects outside the classroom, which is invaluable for students completing university applications.